 - cultural and arts policy

 - science and technology

-- Provide a general description of the historical development of social policy in Canada.
+- Describe the historical development of social policy in Canada.

 - Identify factors related to structural disadvantage in Canada, and their impact with respect to particular groups.